Corporate Minutes

 The legal significance of corporate minutes extends far beyond mere record-keeping.
 Under the Model Business Corporation Act (MBCA) and analogous state statutes such as DGCL Section 142, corporations are expected to maintain accurate minutes of all proceedings of their boards and shareholders.
 Failure to keep proper minutes can lead to a court piercing the corporate veil, which exposes individual shareholders and directors to personal liability for corporate obligations.
 This doctrine, established through decades of case law, treats the corporation's separate legal identity as forfeited when owners fail to observe basic corporate formalities.

 There are several types of corporate minutes that a well-managed corporation should maintain.
 Annual meeting minutes document routine business such as the election of directors and officers, approval of financial statements, and ratification of prior actions.
 Special meeting minutes record decisions made at meetings called outside the regular schedule, often for significant transactions like mergers, major asset sales, or changes in capitalization.
 Organizational minutes are prepared after incorporation to document initial decisions such as adopting corporate bylaws, appointing officers, issuing stock, and establishing the fiscal year.
-When paired with properly drafted corporate resolutions, minutes create a comprehensive governance record.
+When paired with properly drafted corporate resolutions, minutes create a complete governance record.

 Every state has its own requirements regarding the frequency and content of corporate minutes.
 Most states require at least an annual meeting of shareholders, and many require regular board meetings as well.
 Unanimous written consent procedures, authorized under MBCA Section 7.04 and DGCL Section 228, allow corporations to take action without a formal meeting if all directors or shareholders sign a written consent.
 However, even when using written consent in lieu of a meeting, maintaining organized records of these consents alongside traditional minutes is a best practice that strengthens the corporation's liability shield.
 Corporations that also maintain an operating agreement for affiliated LLCs should coordinate governance documentation across all entities.